-We propose as such a theory to consider the axiomatic nonlinear theory of elementary particles (NTEP).
-In framework of this theory, it can be shown that all the peculiarities of modern quantum field theory arise due to the fact that it is artificially treated as a linear theory.
+We propose as such a theory to consider the nonlinear quantum field theory.
+Under this theory, it can be shown that all the peculiarities of modern quantum field theory arise due to the fact that it is artificially treated as a linear theory.
 The mathematics of the nonlinear theory in the linear approximation is identical to the mathematics of existing QFT.
 At the same time, all abovementioned features of modern quantum field theory in the nonlinear theory have a natural physical explanation and do not require artificial interpretations.
-Moreover, it appears that all the items of the Copenhagen interpretation are a mathematical consequence of the theory itself, thus, justifying Andrade and Loshak's hope.
+Moreover, it appears that all the items of the Copenhagen interpretation are a mathematical consequence of the theory itself.